Want to become an officer in the Philippine Coast Guard (PCG)? It all starts with passing the PCG Aptitude Battery Test (PCGABT).

 PCGABT Application Requirements

-Make sure you have the following documents prepared:
+Before applying, ensure you have all the following documents ready:

 - Accomplished PCGABT Application Form (Download here)